Gaddafi loyalism: 2018

 Saif al-Islam Gaddafi, the son of Muammar Gaddafi, announced on 22 March 2018 that he will run for president of Libya, in the 2019 Libyan General Election.

 On May 20, a delegation of Gaddafi exiled supporters comprising three former high-ranking military officials, three activists and a university professor that have being invited to a reconciliation meeting in Tripoli were detained on charges of planning violent acts to destabilize the capital.

 On September 1, shy celebrations marking the 49th anniversary of Al Fateh Revolution spread over several cities including Sabha, Sirte, Benghazi and Tripoli suburbs.

 On September 2, hundreds of prisoners, including Gaddafi supporters, escaped from Ain Zara prison in the southern suburbs of Tripoli, in a mass jail break during clashes in the city between the Tripoli Revolutionaries Brigade and Nawasi Brigade against the 7th Brigade from Tarhuna.

 2020

 On August 20, dozens of Gaddafi supporters held demonstrations in Sirte, Bani Walid and Ghat.

 On August 24, supporters of the Gaddafi family once again gathered in Sirte, with reports of clashes between the LNA and the protestors.
 50 civilians had been detained since the start of the demonstrations in Sirte.

 On September 1, Gaddafi supporters celebrated the 51st anniversary of the Al Fateh Revolution taking to the streets of several towns like Ajaylat, Tiji (Al-Sayan), Bani Walid and Sabha.

 2021

-On November 14, Saif al-Islam Gaddafi registered his candidacy for the 2021 Libyan Presidential Election but was disqualified ten days later by the Libyan High National Election Commission.
+On November 14, Saif al-Islam Gaddafi registered his candidacy for the next Libyan presidential election but was disqualified ten days later by the Libyan High National Election Commission.
 After a delayed appeal, Gaddafi's candidacy was reinstated by a court in Sabha on December 2.
 Gaddafi supporters were sighted celebrating throughout the city.

+2022 and 2023

+In 2022 and 2023, ahead of those years' celebrations for the Al Fateh Revolution, forces under the command of Khalifa Haftar began a campaign of arrests against Gaddafi supporters in Sirte.
+In 2023, the Tariq Ben Zeyad Brigade made arrests in the Buhadi area of the city.

+Celebrations for the 54th anniversary of the Al Fateh Revolution occurred in a few cities in 2023.
+Most of celebrations were concentrated in southern cities like Traghan, as well as the city of Bani Walid in the North West.

+Opinions in Libya

+Polling for the Next Libyan presidential election with the participation of Gaddafi's son Saif al-Islam Gaddafi under the Popular Front for the Liberation of Libya has placed Gaddafi right behind Abdul Hamid Dbeibeh but ahead of all other candidates in the first round of the elections.

+Reception

+Domestic

+Mustafa Al-Zaidi is leader of the National Movement Party, which is a Gaddafi loyalist party in Libya.

+Saif al-Islam Gaddafi is the leader of the Popular Front for the Liberation of Libya, a Gaddafi loyalist militia and political party that was founded in 2016.

+Foreign

+The Communist Party of Great Britain (Marxist–Leninist) openly supports the movement.